NHDaly/DispatchExperiments.jl/README.md

 Implementation of polymorphic single dispatch via Virtual Tables (a la C++'s polymorphism) in Julia.

-This could be used for a baseline comparison of the performance of dynamic multiple dispatch in julia against a single dispatch case.
+Mostly this was just for fun.
+This could maybe also be used for a baseline comparison of the performance of dynamic multiple dispatch in julia against a single dispatch case.

 Here is the current state of the comparisons, per the tests.
 Julia's dispatch is the first number, and the package's dispatch is the second number: